top of page

 Introduction

-These set of four blog posts will cover the work I performed for my Master's Thesis at KAIST titled "Accelerating Policy Learning for Robust Control of Robotic Manipulators and Aerial Vehicles via Physics-Informed Guidance" under Professor Dong Eui Chang.
-The full thesis can be found at KAIST library: THESIS after it is publicly released.
-It has in-depth explanation of the preliminary concepts, simulation and control design (including both equations and intuition), and the experimental results.
-Please note that these posts do not cover the entire thesis in detail and is instead built upon my thesis defence slides that summarizes the full approach.
-Parts of this thesis are still partly utilized for other research work, and so some sections have been removed.
+This is part two of the four part series covering my Master's Thesis at KAIST titled "Accelerating Policy Learning for Robust Control of Robotic Manipulators and Aerial Vehicles via Physics-Informed Guidance" under Professor Dong Eui Chang.
+The full thesis can be found at KAIST library: THESIS.
+It has in-depth explanation of all the concepts, simulation and control design, and the experimental results.
+Please note that these posts do not cover the entire thesis in detail and is instead built upon my thesis defence slides.

 UPDATE: Due to conflicts with other research work, I had to remove this blog post.